Southborough, Massachusetts: Transportation

-The MBTA Commuter Rail's Framingham/Worcester Line train stops at Southborough station, which opened to commuters on June 22, 2002.
-The station is located at 87 Southville Road in the Cordaville neighborhood, with access from Route 85 near the border with Hopkinton.
-As of December 2023, trains inbound to South Station in Boston make 20 weekday stops at Southborough, and trains outbound to Union Station in Worcester make 21 weekday stops; 10 stops are made in each direction on Saturdays and Sundays.
+The MBTA Commuter Rail's Framingham/Worcester Line train stops at Southborough station, which opened on June 22, 2002.
+The station is located in the Cordaville neighborhood, with access from Route 85 near the border with Hopkinton.

 Interstate 495 and the Massachusetts Turnpike (Interstate 90) both pass through Southborough, although neither have interchanges within town limits.
 Routes 9 and 30 are east–west routes passing through Southborough, while Route 85 serves the town as a north–south route.